Georgetown Fall PF Online PF and LD

 Theory is cool and a very good argument when it is warranted.
 I enjoy watching a good theory debate.
 I default to competing interps but can be persuaded otherwise.

 RVI’s are ok, have a counter interp, prove why their model is not good.
-I will reward good theory debate.
+1AR theory is also ok, but for the love of god please don't use it as a gotcha moment to dodge actual substance in the round.

 If you want to read these I don’t mind, I will be very skep of unexplained arguments.
 But if you debate these well, I will vote on it.